-- Certified by LDH to operate a support coordination agency; - Meet the requirements as set forth in the rule for OAAS Home and Community-Based Services Waivers, Support Coordination Standards for Participation; - Sign a performance agreement with OAAS; - Assure staff attends all training mandated by OAAS; - Enroll as a Medicaid provider of support coordination services in all regions in which it intends to provide services;

-- Comply with all LDH and OAAS policies and procedures; and - Be listed on the Support Coordination Agency FOC form.
+- Certified by LDH to operate a support coordination agency; - Meet the requirements as set forth in the rule for OAAS Home and Community-Based Services Waivers, Support Coordination Standards for Participation; - Sign a performance agreement with OAAS; - Assure staff attends all training mandated by OAAS; - Enroll as a Medicaid provider of support coordination services in all regions in which it intends to provide services; - Comply with all LDH and OAAS policies and procedures; and - Be listed as the provider of choice on the FOC form.

-Support coordination agencies are not allowed to bill for TISC until after the individual has been approved for the CCW.
+Providers of support coordination are not allowed to bill for TISC until after the individual has been approved for the CCW.